 - Reserve Pickup Notices: You will receive a pickup notice when an item you have placed on reserve is available for you to pick up.
 The notice will include the last date that you can pick up your item before it moves on to the next patron in the reserves list or is returned to the shelf.
 You will receive reserve pickup notices by either email or phone.

 - Reserve Cancellation Notices: You will receive a notice when either (1) the pickup date has passed on a reserved item that was being held for you, (2) a reserve you placed a while back never became available, or (3) an item you requested through SearchOhio or OhioLINK is not available.
 You can receive reserve cancellation notices only by email.

-- Recall Notices: It doesn’t happen often, but sometimes an OhioLINK library will need to get an item back sooner than expected in order to put it on reserve for a class.
-When this happens you will receive a recall notice asking you to return the item before the due date.
+- Recall Notices: It doesn’t happen often, but sometimes an OhioLINK library will need to get an item back sooner than expected to put it on reserve for a class.
+When this happens, you will receive a recall notice asking you to return the item before the due date.